See what information websites can collect about you just by visiting. No cookies required - this is all from your browser.

 Targeted phishing for specific services, credential stuffing prioritization, social engineering with confirmed account knowledge.

 Screen resolution and available screen area reveal monitor setup, taskbar position, and potential multi-monitor configuration.
-Unique combinations aid fingerprinting.

 GPU details are highly unique identifiers.
 Specific GPU models indicate device age, value, and gaming/professional use.
-Virtual machine GPUs have distinctive signatures.

 Sample of detected fonts:

 Timezone confirms physical location even with VPN.
 Date/time format reveals cultural background.
-Unusual timezones may indicate travelers or expats.

 Battery status reveals mobile vs. desktop use.
 Charging patterns indicate user behavior.
 Low battery users may make hasty security decisions.